 - have been granted a residence permit at the time of admission by the Danish Aliens Consolidations Act §9c, subsection 1, as the child of a foreign citizen who has been granted a residence permit in accordance with the Danish Aliens Consolidations Act §9m, and who is a citizen of a country that is not acceded to the EU or covered by the EEA agreement.

 How do we award the scholarship?

 All non-EU/EEA applicants to the University of Copenhagen’s MA/MSc degree programmes will automatically be considered for the Danish Government Scholarship, provided they are eligible.
-Thus, it is not necessary to apply.
+Therefore, it is not necessary to apply.

-If you are offered a scholarship, but do not accept it within the deadline specified in the e-mail, the scholarship offer will be revoked, and the scholarship will be offered to another applicant.
-Thus, it is very important that you make sure to check your e-mail on a regular basis.
-The University recommends checking your spam folder or other e-mail filters, as e-mails might be directed from your inbox to the spam folder.
+If you are offered a scholarship, but do not accept it within the deadline specified, the scholarship offer will be revoked, and the scholarship will be offered to another applicant.

-The Faculty of Social Sciences only has a very limited number of Danish Government Scholarships available – generally less than five per year.
+The Faculty of Social Sciences only has a very limited number of Danish Government Scholarships available – generally 2-3 per year.

 Please note that the scholarships are awarded solely in connection with the September intake.

 If you are offered admission to one of the Faculty’s degree programmes, the offer of admission will either contain the information that you have been awarded a scholarship or that you are required to pay tuition fees.
 If it contains the information that you must pay tuition fees, it means that you have not been granted a scholarship.